maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 - acoustics:
 	- variability between speakers (inter-speaker)
 	- variability for the same speaker (intra-speaker)
-	- noise, reverberation in the room...
+	- noise, reverberation in the room, environment...
 - phonetics:
 	- articulation
 	- elisions (grouping some words, not pronouncing them)